AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 After sharing the public link for assets, the recipients can click the link to preview or download the shared assets in a web browser without accessing [!DNL Assets Essentials].

+Click the link, click the folder to navigate to the asset, and then click the asset to preview it.
+You can select to view the shared assets in a List View or a Card View.

+You can hover the mouse over the shared asset or the shared assets folder to either select the asset or download it.

+You can also select multiple assets and click **[!UICONTROL Download]**. [!DNL Assets Essentials] downloads the selected assets as a zip file. [!DNL Assets Essentials] creates a sub-folder in the parent zip file, with the same name as that of the asset, for each asset that you select to download.

 >[!NOTE]
    >
-   >[!DNL Assets Essentials] allows the download of assets only if you enable the download option while [generating the link](#share-links-assets).

-Click the link, click the folder to navigate to the asset, and then click the asset to preview it.
-You can select to view the shared assets in a List View or a Card View.

-Click the link and hover the mouse over the shared asset or the shared assets folder to either select the asset or download it.

-You can also select multiple assets and click **[!UICONTROL Download]**. [!DNL Assets Essentials] downloads the selected assets as a zip file.
+   >If you do not enable the download option while [generating the link](#share-links-assets) for an asset and if the recipient of the link selects to download the asset, [!DNL Assets Essentials] downloads an empty zip file.

 ![Option to crop and straighten](assets/preview-shared-assets.png)